 - 3.1.7.1.
-The Permittee shall concurrently measure the flow rate of the acid gas entering the amine plant contactor at the Simpson Treating Plant in MMscf/hr using a flow meter and obtain a laboratory analysis of the CO2 content of the acid gas entering the amine plant contactor, quarterly at a minimum. - 3.1.7.2.
+The Permittee shall concurrently measure the flow rate of the acid gas entering the amine plant contactor at the Simpson Treating Plant in MMscf/hr using a flow meter and obtain an analysis of the CO2 content of the acid gas entering the amine plant contactor, quarterly at a minimum. - 3.1.7.1.1.
+The CO2 analysis shall be obtained using a gas chromatograph operated and maintained according to a monitoring protocol developed by the permittee and approved by the Tribe. - 3.1.7.1.1.1.
+The monitoring protocol shall outline the maintenance and calibration procedures for the gas chromatograph and the frequency at which those will occur. - 3.1.7.2.
 The Permittee shall continuously monitor the exhaust temperature of each engine at the inlet to each catalyst bed on each 1,622 hp 4SLB engine. - 3.1.7.3.
-Except during startups, which shall not exceed 30 minutes, if the engine exhaust temperature at the inlet to the catalyst bed on either 1,622 hp 4SLB natural gas-fired engine deviates from the acceptable ranges specified in this permit (#SMNSR-SU-000010-2020.001B), then the following actions shall be taken.
-The Permittee's completion of any or all of these actions shall not constitute, nor qualify as, an exemption from any other emission limits in this permit (#SMNSR-SU-000010-2020.001B).
+Except during startups, which shall not exceed 30 minutes, if the engine exhaust temperature at the inlet to the catalyst bed on either 1,622 hp 4SLB natural gas-fired engine deviates from the acceptable ranges specified in this permit (#SMNSR-SU-000010-2020.002A), then the following actions shall be taken.
+The Permittee's completion of any or all of these actions shall not constitute, nor qualify as, an exemption from any other emission limits in this permit (#SMNSR-SU-000010-2020.002A).

 - 3.1.7.3.1.
 Within 24 hours of determining a deviation of the engine exhaust temperature at the inlet to the catalyst bed, the Permittee shall investigate.
 The investigation shall include testing the temperature sensing device, inspecting the engine for performance problems, and assessing the catalytic control system for possible damage that could affect catalytic system effectiveness (including, but not limited to, catalyst housing damage, and fouled, destroyed, or poisoned catalyst). - 3.1.7.3.2.
 If the engine exhaust temperature at the inlet to the catalyst bed can be corrected by following the engine manufacturer recommended procedures or equivalent procedures developed by the Permittee or vendor, and the catalytic control system has not been damaged, then the Permittee shall correct the engine exhaust temperature at the inlet to the catalyst bed within 24 hours of inspecting the engine and catalytic control system. - 3.1.7.3.3.
 If the engine exhaust temperature at the inlet to the catalyst bed cannot be corrected using the engine manufacturer recommended procedures or equivalent procedures developed by the Permittee or vendor, or the catalytic control system has been damaged, then the affected engine shall cease operating immediately and shall not be returned to routine service until the following has been met: - 3.1.7.3.3.1.
 The engine exhaust temperature at the inlet to the catalyst bed is measured and found to be within the acceptable temperature range for that engine; and - 3.1.7.3.3.2.
 The catalytic control system has been repaired or replaced, if necessary. - 3.1.7.4.
-The Permittee shall monitor the pressure drop across the catalyst bed on each 1,622 hp 4SLB engine every 30 days, using pressure sensing devices before and after the catalyst bed to obtain a direct reading of the pressure drop (also referred to as the differential pressure).
+The Permittee shall monitor the pressure drop across the catalyst bed on each 1,622 hp 4SLB engine once per month, using pressure sensing devices before and after the catalyst bed to obtain a direct reading of the pressure drop (also referred to as the differential pressure).
 [Note to Permittee: Differential pressure measurements, in general, are used to show the pressure across the filter elements.
 This information will determine when the elements of the catalyst bed are fouling, blocked, or blown out and thus require cleaning or replacement.]